 print(b) #=> 1

-Later on the author of the b module adds a variable named a and assigns it a value of 2. b.py now contains:
+Later on, the author of the b module adds a variable named a and assigns it a value of 2. b.py now contains:

 b = 1

 a = 2 # new assignment

 The programmer of module b.py may have no knowledge of the a module and may not consider that a program would import both a and b.
 The importing program, with no changes, is run again: